-Elf on the Shelf has become a ubiquitous part of many families' holiday fun.
-He's playful, sly and always up for some hijinks.
-Plus, he's a good way for parents to stretch their creative imaginations and add some extra magic into the holidays.
+Ye Olde Elf on the Shelf has become part of plenty families’ holiday fun all December long.
+He’s playful, sly and always up for some hijinks.
+Plus, he can be a fun way for parents to stretch their creative imaginations and add some extra magic into the holidays — the parents who aren’t in the staunchly anti-Elf camp, that is.

 There are a ton of great ideas about how to place Elf around the house, but many of them have him dangling, hugging or climbing his way into mischief — which is a little strange, because Elf doesn’t come with bendable parts.
 So how did Elf do it?